 - Scratch-Free - Safe to use on over a dozen different surfaces (i.e. glass, stainless steel, cast iron, non-stick coatings, copper, chrome, leather)....

-- Odor Resistant - Scrub Daddy cleaning sponge is lab tested to not hold odors for up to 8 weeks when properly maintained in addition to resisting...
+- Odor Resistant - When properly maintained, Scrub Daddy cleaning sponge can resist odors and stains for up to 8 weeks!

 Chase Clymer 24:30